Cigarette advertising in Indonesia: Regulation

 Such cigarette advertisements are only allowed to air on television channels from 21:30 until 05:00 local time.
 It is commonly called "adult broadcast hours" because it is allowed by laws and rules to advertise adult products during the time.
-However, national, Jakarta-based television networks almost always stop airing cigarette advertisements after 03:00 a.m., probably due to its closer time to 05:00 a.m. in eastern Indonesia.
+However, national, Jakarta-based television networks almost always stop airing cigarette advertisements after 03:00 a.m., probably due to its closer time to 05:00 a.m. in eastern Indonesia, as well as during sahur times throughout ramadhan.
 Also, local TV stations in Indonesia, such as JTV, Bali TV, and PJTV, rarely air cigarette advertisements.

 The latest health regulation (Gov. Regulation No. 28/2024) was passed by President Joko Widodo on 26 July 2024.
 The regulation prohibits selling or promoting all tobacco products and electronic cigarettes for people under 21 and pregnant women.
-Additionally, the regulation also outlawed cigarette advertisements on social media networks, and restricts cigarette advertisements on television networks and jumbotrons from 22:00 until 05:00 local time.
+Additionally, the regulation also outlawed cigarette advertisements on social media networks, and restricts cigarette advertisements on television networks and jumbotrons from 21:30 until 00:00 local time.
 The tobacco warning must be in the full screen if the advertisement is a motion picture displayed on television and videotrons, or 15% for printed media.

+In May 2025, the World Health Organization (WHO) praised Indonesia for the implementation of the Gov. Regulation No. 28/2024, which also under Article 435, provides a solid legal foundation for Indonesia to adopt standardized packaging.
+Tobacco industry stakeholders in Indonesia rejected the regulation and warned policymakers that there would be prolonged contractions.
+The WHO stated that Indonesia needs to implement plain packaging as the next step to Article 435.

+Since 2013, the Indonesian Broadcasting Commission has appealed all national TV and radio networks to temporarily cease broadcasting cigarette advertisements every 31 May, coinciding with the World No Tobacco Day.